 You can of course modify any of these to suit your differing requirements.
 For example, the source could be a different SQS state, or the source could be some other AWS service rather than SQS, or you may want to send the notification to somewhere other than Slack (in which case a different Lambda function may be required), etc.

-Continue reading “Creating a Slack notification from a CloudWatch alarm for an SQS queue, via SNS and Lambda”
+Continue reading “How to create a Slack notification from a CloudWatch alarm for an SQS queue, via SNS and Lambda”

 It was necessary to build an updated mail system for a client which would handle all incoming and outgoing email, and which could handle successfully sending out an average of one million emails per day.
 This was based on Postfix, since Postfix is known for reliability, robustness, security, and relative ease of administration.
 Building a Postfix mail system capable of handling so many emails is quite a significant aim at a time when establishing a positive reputation for independent mail servers delivering high volumes of email is quite a challenging goal.